discord-gophers/goapi-gen/README.md

 `-include-tags="admin"`.
 When neither of these arguments is present, all paths are generated.

-`goapi-gen` can filter schemas based on the option `--exclude-schemas`, which is a comma separated list of schema names.
-For instance, `--exclude-schemas=Pet,NewPet` will exclude from generation schemas `Pet` and `NewPet`.
+`goapi-gen` can filter schemas based on the option `-exclude-schemas`, which is a comma separated list of schema names.
+For instance, `-exclude-schemas=Pet,NewPet` will exclude from generation schemas `Pet` and `NewPet`.
 This allow to have a in the same package a manually defined structure or interface and refer to it in the openapi spec.

-Since `go generate` commands must be a single line, all the options above can make them pretty unwieldy, so you can specify all of the options in a configuration file via the `--config` option.
+Since `go generate` commands must be a single line, all the options above can make them pretty unwieldy, so you can specify all of the options in a configuration file via the `-config` option.
 Please see the test under [`/internal/test/externalref/`](https://github.com/discord-gophers/goapi-gen/blob/master/internal/test/externalref/externalref.cfg.yaml) for an example.
 The structure of the file is as follows: